bjerrecs/get5-web/README.md

 **Status: No support will be given!
 Private project**

+## Current ideas to add to the project
+1. Ease of use on tablets.

+2. Nice layout/ Theme (with custom LEAGUEOPS logos)

+3. Auto install with Ansible

 ## How to use it:

 1. Download the new get5_apistats.smx from the [releases](https://github.com/PhlexPlexico/get5-web/releases) page.